See the full story on my new website: www.wildernesscoffee-naturalhigh.com ∞ The walking track to Herjólfsdalur – The Valley of Magic.

 Sea cave, ‘The Crocodile’ and Upsaberg.

-Some tricky sections along the way…
+The Herjólfsdalur ridge track, with some tricky sections along the way…

 The Valley of Magic.
 It’s intimidatingly beautiful, whichever angle you look at it.

 You can read how to get to Vestmannaeyjar in this article.

 (c) Nancy Claus – Wilderness Coffee & Natural High

 Follow the Wilderness Coffee & Natural High page on Facebook for more stories and regular updates.

 Vestmannaeyjar! – Þar sem hjartað slær…!